 Like you don’t get as much sleep, or you don’t get to watch as much TV or whatever else you like to waste your time doing.
 So you’re doing this and you make this investment of time and the next thing you know a couple of months goes by and now the day comes around where you have six things already knocked out.

-There’s balance between as you knocked out the important things.
-Now you don’t have to sacrifice sleep and time doing the things that you love.
-So that you can get more important things done.
-But see most people make the mistake of either not investing in it at the beginning.
+There’s a balance to achieve as you knock out the important things.
+Now you don’t have to sacrifice sleep and time doing the things that you love so that you can get more important things done.
+But see most people make the mistake of not investing in it at the beginning.